willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 #### 5. Automatically apply sensitivity labels to files and emails

-Automatic labeling helps to correctly identify a higher priority label for more sensitive information that needs more restrictive settings than a default label:
+You can automatically apply labels to files in SharePoint sites, OneDrive accounts, Exchange emails, and Office files.
+Automatic labeling helps to identify a higher priority label for more sensitive information that might need a more restrictive setting than a default label.

+- For the specific steps and information that you need to know, including learning about simulation mode for auto-labeling policies, see [Apply a sensitivity label to content automatically](/purview/apply-sensitivity-label-automatically).

+**Client-side auto-labeling vs. service-side auto-labeling**:

-- When you use this labeling method as a label setting, it's using client-side auto-labeling.
-Users see the label automatically applied in their Office apps, or you can recommend the label to them.
+- When you auto-label documents and emails in use by Word, Excel, PowerPoint, and Outlook, it's using client-side auto-labeling.
+Users see the label automatically applied in their Office apps, or you can recommend the appropriate label to the user.
-- When you use an auto-labeling policy, it's using service-side auto-labeling.
-As the term suggests, there's no user interaction and you can label at scale for files at rest in OneDrive and SharePoint, and all emails that are sent and received.
+- When you auto-label documents stored in all SharePoint or OneDrive sites, and all emails sent using Exchange Online, it's using service-side auto-labeling.
+There isn't any user interaction.
+You can label at scale for files at rest in OneDrive and SharePoint, and all emails that are sent and received.

 If you created the default sensitivity labels and policies, they include both [client-side auto-labeling](/purview/mip-easy-trials#client-side-auto-labeling) and [service-side auto-labeling](/purview/mip-easy-trials#service-side-auto-labeling) to detect credit card numbers and personal data.
 These default settings make it easy for you to test the auto-labeling functionality.

-Then you can edit these or create your own auto-labeling settings to identify data in your organization that needs a specific sensitivity label to apply protection actions, such as encryption.
+You can edit or create your own auto-labeling settings to help identify your organization data that needs a specific sensitivity label to apply protection actions, like encryption.

-For the specific steps and information that you need to know, including learning about simulation mode for auto-labeling policies, see [Apply a sensitivity label to content automatically](/purview/apply-sensitivity-label-automatically).

 ### Detect and protect sensitive information from unauthorized sharing or leakage